Elon Musk's Alleged Email To Employees on Tesla's Big Picture - Slashdot

 The reason to require 3 nines when only 2 nines are needed is so that when someone misses the spec the vehicle still works.
 Consider two scenarios:

 1) A car with 10,000 parts is assembled.
 The tolerances were exactly specified, so any tolerance miss creates a non-working car.
 All vendors meet tolerance 99.999% of the time.
 10% of the cars coming off the line won't work.
-(So you will have to spend money ripping them back apart, more testing of the parts to find the 0.001% of the parts that are bad, etc.
+(So you will have to spend money ripping them back apart, more testing of the parts to find the 0.001% of the parts that are bad, etc. Tests with false positive rates lower than 0.001% are hard)

+2) A car with 10,000 parts is assembled.
+The tolerances were over specified, so only 10% of tolerance misses create a non-working car.
+All vendors meet tolerance 99.999% of the time.
+1% of the cars coming off the line won't work.

+This appears to be an extension of the "Kanzen" technique originally used by the Japanese car manufacturers.
+It took them from essentially not competitive in the US to a dominant position in very few years.

 Re: (Score:2)